mirconegri/ScoutMealPlanner/README.md

 ---

-## ⚡ How to clone the repository locally and run
+## ⚡ How to clone the repository and run

 1. **Install Python 3** (if not already installed)
 2. **Clone the repository:**